-Methamphetamine (speed) is a highly addictive stimulant drug that has a long history of legal uses, even still today.
-It’s predecessor, amphetamine, was created back in the 1800s, but in the 1930s, Japan created a much stronger chemically modified version called methamphetamine.
+Methamphetamine (speed) is a highly addictive stimulant drug that has a long history of legal uses, even today.
+Its predecessor, amphetamine, was created back in the 1800s, but in the 1930s, Japan created a much stronger chemically-modified version called methamphetamine.
 Methamphetamine was prescribed in the U.S. for a variety of purposes until 1971, when the growing abuse of the drug made the U.S. government declare it illegal for most uses.
 Making the drug illegal didn’t lower the demand, so the illicit production of methamphetamine has grown into a billion dollar industry.
 It is now produced in various forms by users and dealers who can’t afford or don’t have access to more expensive stimulants like cocaine.

-Methamphetamine is prescribed legally in small doses to treat attention deficit disorder (ADD), depression, and to aid in weight loss.
+Methamphetamine is prescribed legally in small doses to treat attention deficit disorder (ADD) and depression, and to aid in weight loss.
 Non-prescription methamphetamine is known as a “synthetic” drug, as the chemical makeup is different from the regulated drug, though the effects are the same.
 The most commonly known version of synthetic methamphetamine is crystal meth, named for it’s resemblance to crystal or glass, though meth can also be found in powder and pill form.
-Meth can be smoked, snorted, swallowed, or injected, and induces a powerful and immediate high.
+Meth can be smoked, snorted, swallowed or injected, and induces a powerful and immediate high.

 How Does Meth Work?

 Your brain contains billions of neurons, all with their own specific jobs.
 They communicate with each other to create feelings, movement and every other function of your brain and body using chemical messengers called neurotransmitters.
 One of these types of neurotransmitters is called dopamine, and it is responsible for activating the reward and pleasure reactions in your brain.
 Meth mimics the effects of dopamine being released in your brain, which is why it is so addicting.